osamja/my-personal-website/docs/sprint.md

         Block element layout (img and text never on same line)
         Upload markdown file in folder <year><month><date>.
-        e.g. when a gallery grid item is clicked
+        e.g. when a gallery grid item is clicked Investigate whether a writing service should be created.
+        Create POC with public/static/text/prose/mypersonalwebsite.md

 ------------------------------------
 IN PROGRESS

+    -

 ------------------------------------
 TEST

-    - Create a 'Professional' section to homepage (3 pts)
     - Update static assets images on homepage (2 pts)
         - Size should be 400x300
         - They should not be blurry
+    - Create a 'Professional' section to homepage (3 pts)

 ------------------------------------
 DONE